vulkomilev/oumi/README.md

 ## Troubleshooting

-1. Pre-commit hook errors with vscode
+1. Pre-commit hook errors with VS Code
    - When committing changes, you may encounter an error with pre-commit hooks related to missing imports.
    - To fix this, make sure to start your vscode instance after activating your conda environment.